happy-bhesdadiya/file-upload/README.md

 ### `npm install`
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

+## Calling the single image API
+- Open Postman and create POST request for image upload
+- URL will be `localhost:3000/uploadImage`